-- 1. Unless otherwise provided by the Education Law, petitions for the submission of a proposition must contain a minimum of [insert the number/percent of signatures the district requires; for example, 25 signatures of qualified voters of the district or 5 percent of the eligible voters who voted in the previous annual election of the members of the Board of Education, whichever is greater.] - 2.
+- 1. Unless otherwise provided by the Education Law, petitions for the submission of a proposition must contain a minimum of 25 signatures of qualified voters of the district or 5 percent of the eligible voters who voted in the previous annual election of the members of the Board of Education, whichever is greater.] - 2.
 Petitions must be filed with the District Clerk at least 30 days prior to the annual election, except for petitions relating to a proposition which must be included in the notice of the annual election (e.g., changing the number of board members).
 Such petitions must be submitted 60 days in advance of the annual election to facilitate the preparation and printing of the ballots.

-ANNUAL DISTRICT ELECTION AND BUDGET VOTE
+1050b ANNUAL DISTRICT ELECTION AND BUDGET VOTE